Annabelle-Metcalfe/south-wales-pottery-club/TESTING.md

 ### Contact Page

 When building the contact page I tried to put the timetable within the grid which initially seemed to work.
 However, once testing the responsiveness it spilled out of the container and the grid did not resize as it was supposed to.
-I tried putting making it span across two columns but this was also ineffective.
+I tried setting it to span across two columns but this was also ineffective.
 I eventually removed it from the grid entirely and placed it underneath.

 ![Timetable error](/assets/images/readme-images/contact-page-error-1.png)